 As part of our education programs, Dr. Lisa Dunham has developed an excellent education curriculum on nutrition and diabetes care that is reaping great benefits and marking a generational shift in eating habits.

 Dr. Lisa and Kemmel Dunham have had several wonderful Central American physicians and dentists work alongside them.
-Dr. Aura Alvarez and Dr. Andrea Lux are the dentists who currently work alongside the MD's in this region of Guatemala.
+Dr. Aura Alvarez is the dentist who currently works alongside the MD's in this region of Guatemala.
 These doctors, dentists and nurses form two mobile medical and dental teams which provide care to patients each week in the highland area.

-Under the direction of Kemmel, our Director of Highland Operations, Health Talents has been blessed to partner with more than a dozen churches of Christ and witnessed several of them double in size.
-Through these partnerships, we see one-three new churches planted each year.
+Under the direction of Kemmel, our Central America Missions Director, Health Talents has been blessed to partner with more than a dozen churches of Christ and witnessed several of them double in size.
+Through these partnerships, we see one to three new churches planted each year.